IAmJonoBo/n00plicate/apps/desktop/README.md

 ## Integration with Design System

-This desktop app is part of the larger Mimic design system:
+This desktop app is part of the larger n00plicate design system:

 - Shares tokens with web (`apps/web`) and mobile (`apps/mobile`)
 - Uses the same collision-prevention architecture